Black or White (Steve Harley & Cockney Rebel song): Critical reception

 On its release, Ray Fox-Cumming of Record Mirror & Disc noted the song's "heavy piano cadences", "full blast orchestra", "massive chorus" and "interesting [but] incomprehensible lyrics".
 He also drew some similarity between "Black or White" and Queen's "Bohemian Rhapsody" for both being "grandiose affairs" of "epic length and proportions".
 He added, "This, however, is a more coherent opus than Queen's and to my mind, the better record."
 He predicted the song would be a number one hit.
 Burton Daily Mail felt the song would not be a hit, describing it as "a slow to grow orchestrated ballad that would sound better as an album track".
 Dutch-Belgian magazine Joepie felt the song was "a worthy successor" to "Make Me Smile (Come Up and See Me)".
+The Newry Reporter praised the "powerful single" as one of "epic length and proportions not unlike" Queen's "Bohemian Rhapsody", but "at the same time totally different".
+They concluded, "All [of] Harley's efforts on disc have been well above average and this is no exception.
+A top class single which deserves to go to No. 1."